 It’s important that you let loved ones know about your flashbacks so they can help you through the process.
 You may also want to seek the guidance of a professional mental health therapist who can offer coping strategies.

 If you or a loved one is suffering from flashbacks and would like to explore treatment options, please be in touch, I would be happy to discuss how I may be able to help.

-Amanda Patterson, LMHC, CAP, NCC practices in a beautiful and comfortable office in Davie, Florida.
+Amanda Landry, LMHC, CAP, NCC practices in a beautiful and comfortable office in Davie, Florida.
 She is the owner of Caring Therapists of Broward, a 5 star rated private practice in South Florida.
 She specializes in helping people learn to manage their depression anxiety through a holistic approach.
 She uses Cognitive Behavioral Therapy, EMDR and family of origin work to help her clients overcome their feelings of depression and anxiety.
 Amanda is a believer in holistic treatment and she practices veganism, meditation and yoga in her life.
 Find out more about her practice here.
 For a free 15-minute consultation, call or text Amanda at 954-378-5381 or email her at email@example.com